"April 8, 2015 -- A new study ties antidepressants to a higher risk for first-time seizures in people being treated for depression.

-Tofranil (imipramine hydrochloride) is used to treat symptoms of depression.
-It is a tricyclic antidepressant.
-This medication is available in generic form.
-Common side effects include dry mouth, blurred vision, headache, drowsiness, dizziness, constipation, nausea, vomiting, loss of appetite, diarrhea, stomach cramps, weight gain/loss, and increased sweating.
+Tofranil (imipramine hydrochloride) is a tricyclic antidepressant used to treat symptoms of depression.
+Tofranil is available in generic form.
+Common side effects of Tofranil include dry mouth, blurred vision, headache, drowsiness, dizziness, constipation, nausea, vomiting, loss of appetite, diarrhea, stomach cramps, weight gain/loss, increased sweating, tingly feeling, weakness, lack of coordination, ringing in your ears, breast swelling (in men or women), decreased sex drive, impotence, or difficulty having an orgasm.
 You may have suicidal thoughts, especially if you are younger than 24 years old.
 Tell your doctor if this occurs.

 For outpatient adults, the initial dose of Tofranil is 75 mg/day, increased to 150 mg/day.
 Dosages over 200 mg/day are not recommended.
 Dose may vary for adolescent, geriatric, childhood, or hospitalized patients.
 Tofranil may interact with SSRI antidepressants, cimetidine, clonidine, guanethidine, methylphenidate, or heart rhythm medications.
 Many other medications can interact with Tofranil.
 Tell your doctor all medications you use.
 Tofranil should be used only when prescribed during pregnancy.
 Infants born to mothers who have taken similar medications during pregnancy may have trouble urinating, prolonged sleepiness, shaking, and seizures.
 Consult your doctor.
 This medication passes into breast milk and may have undesirable effects on a nursing infant.
 Consult your doctor before breast-feeding.